ms-zhenhua/terraform-provider-azurerm/website/docs/r/kubernetes_configuration_flux_configuration.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name which should be used for this Kubernetes Configuration Flux Configuration.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.
+* `name` - (Required) Specifies the name which should be used for this Kubernetes Flux Configuration.
+It must be between 1 and 30 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.
+Changing this forces a new Kubernetes Flux Configuration to be created.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group where the Kubernetes Configuration Flux Configuration should exist.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.
+* `resource_group_name` - (Required) Specifies the name of the Resource Group where the Kubernetes Flux Configuration should exist.
+Changing this forces a new Kubernetes Flux Configuration to be created.

-* `cluster_rp` - (Required) Specifies the Cluster Rp.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.

-* `cluster_resource_name` - (Required) Specifies the Cluster Resource Name.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.

 * `cluster_name` - (Required) Specifies the Cluster Name.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.
+Changing this forces a new Kubernetes Flux Configuration to be created.

-* `azure_blob` - (Optional) An `azure_blob` block as defined below.
+* `kustomizations` - (Required) A `kustomizations` block as defined below.

+* `cluster_resource_name` - (Optional) Specifies the Cluster Resource Name.
+The only possible value is `managedClusters`.
+Defaults to `managedClusters`.
+Changing this forces a new Kubernetes Flux Configuration to be created.

 * `bucket` - (Optional) A `bucket` block as defined below.

-* `configuration_protected_settings` - (Optional) Key-value pairs of protected configuration settings for the configuration.

 * `git_repository` - (Optional) A `git_repository` block as defined below.

-* `kustomizations` - (Optional) Array of kustomizations used to reconcile the artifact pulled by the source type on the cluster.

 * `namespace` - (Optional) Specifies the namespace to which this configuration is installed to.
-Maximum of 253 lower case alphanumeric characters, hyphen and period only.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.
+It must be between 1 and 63 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.
+Changing this forces a new Kubernetes Flux Configuration to be created.

 * `scope` - (Optional) Scope at which the operator will be installed.
-Changing this forces a new Kubernetes Configuration Flux Configuration to be created.
+Defaults to `namespace`.
+Changing this forces a new Kubernetes Flux Configuration to be created.

-* `source_kind` - (Optional) Source Kind to pull the configuration data from.

-* `statuses` - (Optional) A `statuses` block as defined below.

 * `suspend` - (Optional) Whether this configuration should suspend its reconciliation of its kustomizations and sources.
+Defaults to `false`.

 ---

-An `azure_blob` block supports the following:
+A `kustomizations` block supports the following:

+* `name` - (Required) Specifies the name of the Kustomization.
+It must be between 1 and 30 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.

-* `account_key` - (Optional) Specifies the account key (shared key) to access the storage account.
+* `path` - (Optional) Specifies the path in the source reference to reconcile on the cluster.

-* `container_name` - (Optional) Specifies the Azure Blob container name to sync from the url endpoint for the flux configuration.
+* `timeout_in_seconds` - (Optional) The maximum time to attempt to reconcile the Kustomization on the cluster.
+Defaults to `600`.

-* `local_auth_ref` - (Optional) Name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.

-* `managed_identity` - (Optional) A `managed_identity` block as defined below.

-* `sas_token` - (Optional) Specifies the Shared Access token to access the storage container.

-* `service_principal` - (Optional) A `service_principal` block as defined below.

-* `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster Azure Blob source with the remote.
+* `sync_interval_in_seconds` - (Optional) The interval at which to re-reconcile the Kustomization on the cluster.
+Defaults to `600`.

-* `timeout_in_seconds` - (Optional) Specifies the maximum time to attempt to reconcile the cluster Azure Blob source with the remote.
+* `retry_interval_in_seconds` - (Optional) The interval at which to re-reconcile the Kustomization on the cluster in the event of failure on reconciliation.
+Defaults to `600`.

-* `url` - (Optional) Specifies the URL to sync for the flux configuration Azure Blob storage account.

-A `managed_identity` block supports the following:

-* `client_id` - (Optional) Specifies the client Id for authenticating a Managed Identity.

-A `service_principal` block supports the following:

-* `client_certificate` - (Optional) Base64-encoded certificate used to authenticate a Service Principal .

-* `client_certificate_password` - (Optional) Specifies the password for the certificate used to authenticate a Service Principal .

-* `client_certificate_send_chain` - (Optional) Specifies whether to include x5c header in client claims when acquiring a token to enable subject name / issuer based authentication for the Client Certificate.

-* `client_id` - (Optional) Specifies the client Id for authenticating a Service Principal.

-* `client_secret` - (Optional) Specifies the client secret for authenticating a Service Principal.

-* `tenant_id` - (Optional) Specifies the tenant Id for authenticating a Service Principal.
+* `force` - (Optional) Whether enable re-creating Kubernetes resources on the cluster when patching fails due to an immutable field change.
+Defaults to `false`.

+* `prune` - (Optional) Whether enable garbage collections of Kubernetes objects created by this Kustomization.
+Defaults to `false`.

+* `depends_on` - (Optional) Specifies other Kustomizations that this Kustomization depends on.
+This Kustomization will not reconcile until all dependencies have completed their reconciliation.

 ---

 A `bucket` block supports the following:

+* `bucket_name` - (Required) Specifies the bucket name to sync from the url endpoint for the flux configuration.
+It must be between 1 and 63 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.

+* `url` - (Required) Specifies the URL to sync for the flux configuration S3 bucket.
+It must start with `http://` or `https://`.

 * `access_key` - (Optional) Plaintext access key used to securely access the S3 bucket.

-* `bucket_name` - (Optional) Specifies the bucket name to sync from the url endpoint for the flux configuration.
+* `bucket_secret_key` - (Optional) Secret key used to authenticate with the bucket source.

 * `insecure` - (Optional) Specify whether to use insecure communication when puling data from the S3 bucket.
+Defaults to `false`.

 * `local_auth_ref` - (Optional) Name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
+It must be between 1 and 63 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.

-* `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster bucket source with the remote.
+* `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster git repository source with the remote.
+Defaults to `600`.

-* `timeout_in_seconds` - (Optional) Specifies the maximum time to attempt to reconcile the cluster bucket source with the remote.
+* `timeout_in_seconds` - (Optional) Specifies the maximum time to attempt to reconcile the cluster git repository source with the remote.
+Defaults to `600`.

-* `url` - (Optional) Specifies the URL to sync for the flux configuration S3 bucket.

 ---

 A `git_repository` block supports the following:

+* `url` - (Required) Specifies the URL to sync for the flux configuration git repository.
+It must start with `http://`, `https://`, `git@`, or `ssh://`.

+* `repository_ref` - (Required) A `repository_ref` block as defined below.

-* `https_ca_cert` - (Optional) Base64-encoded HTTPS certificate authority contents used to access git private git repositories over HTTPS.
+* `https_ca_cert` - (Optional) Plaintext HTTPS certificate authority contents used to access git private git repositories over HTTPS.

 * `https_user` - (Optional) Plaintext HTTPS username used to access private git repositories over HTTPS.

+* `https_key` - (Optional) Plaintext HTTPS personal access token or password that will be used to access the repository.

 * `local_auth_ref` - (Optional) Name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.

-* `repository_ref` - (Optional) A `repository_ref` block as defined below.
+It must be between 1 and 63 characters.
+It can contain only lowercase letters, numbers, and hyphens (-).
+It must start and end with a lowercase letter or number.

+* `ssh_private_key` - (Optional) Plaintext SSH private key in PEM format.

-* `ssh_known_hosts` - (Optional) Base64-encoded known_hosts value containing public SSH keys required to access private git repositories over SSH.
+* `ssh_known_hosts` - (Optional) Plaintext known_hosts value containing public SSH keys required to access private git repositories over SSH.

 * `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster git repository source with the remote.
+Defaults to `600`.

 * `timeout_in_seconds` - (Optional) Specifies the maximum time to attempt to reconcile the cluster git repository source with the remote.

-* `url` - (Optional) Specifies the URL to sync for the flux configuration git repository.
+Defaults to `600`.

+---

 A `repository_ref` block supports the following: